 When shopping for 100% natural latex you want to be sure that the retailer clearly states they don’t use fillers and look for certifications from recognized organizations such as Oeko-Tex, LGA and Control Union to be sure the 100% natural latex offered is as healthy as claimed.
 100% natural latex without verified certifications could contain chemicals you’re trying to avoid, and you’d never know it.

 How is organic latex different?

 Organic certification is stringent, requiring sequestered growing areas, constant monitoring and meticulous record keeping.
 To date, there are only four certified organic latex producers on the planet.
-Organic certifications from both GOLS and USDA is assurance your latex will be the cleanest ingredient latex you can buy.
+Organic certification from GOLS is assurance your latex will be the cleanest ingredient latex you can buy.

 Don’t be fooled.

 While certified organic latex is less common due to supply, certified organic fabrics are everywhere.
 Some products use or offer organic fabrics to cover their non-organic latex.
 Then they place the word “organic” front and center in their branding and marketing materials in hopes you don’t dig in too deeply.
 Always peek under the covers before you buy.